rhevorn/shape/docs/API.md

 `IfZero`, `IfNull`, pointers, and explicit custom callbacks cover the intended cases without hiding JSON state or mixing validation with transformation.

+## 7. Ownership and callbacks

+A constructed Schema owns its rule configuration and fallback snapshots.
+Error `Expected` lists and exported documents are independent copies and may be edited without changing later calls. `Received` can refer to caller-supplied values;
+errors do not promise an arbitrary deep copy of user data.

+Built-in transforms detach the mutable data they process before invoking callbacks.
+Explicit fields omitted from `New` pass through unchanged and may share storage; a whole-struct `Apply` detaches the data it receives.
+A fresh JSON decode transfers ownership to the pipeline, so redundant defensive copies can be skipped.
+Every fallback is snapshotted during construction and copied for use; the caller's later edits cannot change it.

+`Value[T]` is intended for data values.
+Copying live synchronization objects, resource handles, closures or channels does not provide transactional isolation.
+Cycles or values beyond the copy depth limit return an error.
+Private data fields are copied as well; this is not a general-purpose object cloning API.
+Custom callbacks must be safe for concurrent reuse, validators must not mutate inputs, and transform callbacks must transfer ownership of mutable values they return.
+Side effects and external storage accessed by callbacks remain the caller's responsibility.